👥2300+ Successful Tours

 • Derived from rivers Varuna and Assi.

-• Used for administrative purposes (Banks, Post Office).
+• Used for administrative purposes (Banks, Post Office, Railways).

-• Restored as the official name in 1956.
+• Officially restored as the city name in 1956.

 Banaras